Food Prices and Spending

 Retail food prices partially reflect farm-level commodity prices, but packaging, processing, transportation, and other marketing costs, along with competitive factors, have a greater role in determining prices on supermarket shelves and restaurant menus.
 Monthly price swings in grocery stores for individual food categories, as measured by the Consumer Price Index (CPI), tend to smooth out into modest yearly increases for food in general.
 In 2017, U.S. consumers, businesses, and government entities spent $1.62 trillion on food and beverages in grocery stores and other retailers and on away-from-home meals and snacks.

-The food-at-home CPI rose 0.4 percent from the third quarter of 2017 to the third quarter 2018.
-Although egg prices were up by 13.8 percent over this period, eggs represent a small share of total grocery spending.
+The food-at-home CPI rose 1.1 percent from the first quarter of 2018 to the first quarter of 2019.
 The food-at-home CPI is weighted by average consumer expenditure shares, which are largest for other foods (snacks, soups, frozen entrees, etc.), cereals and bakery products, fresh fruits and vegetables, nonalcoholic beverages, and dairy.
-Prices for the first five food categories increased by 1.2 percent or less, and dairy prices declined 0.1 percent, from third quarter 2017 to third quarter 2018.
+Prices for fresh vegetables increased the most at 5.7 percent, followed by fish and seafood (3.6 percent) and nonalcoholic beverages (2.5 percent).
+Egg prices decreased by 5.8 percent over this period, and pork and poultry prices posted smaller decreases.

 From 2013 to 2017, the all-food CPI rose 5.5 percent—a slightly higher increase than the all-items CPI, which was 5.2 percent higher over the same time period.
 However, food price increases were below the 10.5-percent rise in housing costs and 11.8-percent increase in medical care costs.
 Increased U.S. production of agricultural commodities, lower transportation costs, and a strong U.S. dollar has eased retail food price inflation over the last two years.

-For a typical dollar spent in 2016 by U.S. consumers on domestically produced food, including both grocery store and eating out purchases, 36.3 cents went to pay for services provided by foodservice establishments, 15.2 cents to food processors, and 12.4 cents to food retailers.
-At 3.9 cents, energy costs per food dollar were below the 4.6-cent average for 1993-2016.
+For a typical dollar spent in 2017 by U.S. consumers on domestically produced food, including both grocery store and eating out purchases, 36.7 cents went to pay for services provided by foodservice establishments, 15.0 cents to food processors, and 12.6 cents to food retailers.
+At 3.8 cents, energy costs per food dollar were below the 4.5-cent average for 1993-2017.

 Corn, wheat, and soybeans are the top three U.S. field crops and comprise the majority of field crop inputs to the U.S. food supply.
 The average farm price of these crops, weighted by total production, regularly rises or falls by over 10 percent from year to year.
 However, these price swings have relatively small impacts on food prices.
 For example, in 2010, the production-weighted price of these crops increased by 33 percent, and food prices rose just 0.8 percent.